re-BIRDING

 The film also reflects on the historical course, on historicity and narrativity: the definitive, the completed, which can no longer be intervened in; the present, the expected extinction of species, above all through human influence, and finally the coming, which still can be changed.

-In terms of time, the film concentrates on the "modern" situation of bird species: species that became extinct worldwide after 1500.
+In terms of time, the film concentrates on the "modern" situation of bird species that became extinct worldwide after 1500.
 In the middle of the 16th century, European countries started to explore the so-called New World and began to colonise even the most remote regions of the world.
 They exploited the new land which, among other severe damages, resulted in the extinction of endemic animals, among them numerous bird species.
 Scientifically substantiated study results state that today about 12% of all bird species are acutely threatened with extinction and another 12% are considered endangered.

 As far as the region is concerned, I limit my research to Europe, where the conditions of bird species are relatively similar, and assemble a selection of recently extinct bird species.
 The reason for the extinction of those bird species is clearly due to alien species or hunting (for food or for their plumage).
 In my film some bird figures are not assigned to this region, but interesting because of certain aspects: their significant appearance, their idiosyncratic way of life or their particularly tragic fate.
 Especially in colonised regions, bird species were rapidly exterminated.
 Thus, dozens of bird species have become extinct since or with the arrival of humans on the Pacific islands — some already since the settlement by the Polynesian population about 1000 years ago, most finally with the beginning of European expeditions and land grabbing.
 Probably about 30-50 of the endemic species are extinct today.